 A: A listing of states with which NYS has reciprocity of teacher credentials can be found on the web site of the New York State Department of Education at http://www.highered.nysed.gov/tcert/home.html

 Q: In California, a child who has graduated from High School does not need to get a work permit and is not subject to hours limitations.
 Does New York State take the same approach?

 A: No. In New York State, graduation from High School does not exempt a minor from:

-However, if you provide proof that a child performer has finished High School, then you no longer need to include the Academic Performance Verification Form LS-560 with applications to renew the child performer's permit.
+However, if you provide proof that a child performer has finished High School, then you no longer need to include the Child Performer School Form LS-560 with applications to renew the child performer's permit.